Middlesex County Automobile Club: Rebirth

 In 1982, the MCAC was the first UK motor club to enter a team (three cars) in the East African Safari Rally, and in 1986 two members competed in the Himalayan Rally, achieving 3rd and 4th placings.
 During the 1990s, several members were regular competitors in UK international and Belgian national events.
 In 2000, the Club entered no less than 10 members and three teams in the London-Sydney Marathon.
 Since 2003, the Club has participated in the Barbados Carnival Rally, and has co-promoted the South of England Tempest Rally.

-On the home front, the MCAC offers its members an eclectic mix of events, as it has since its foundation.
-As well as being affiliated to The Motor Sports Association, the Club has been for many years a member of the London Counties Association of Motor Clubs, the Association of Central Southern Motor Clubs, the Association of Eastern Motor Clubs and the Welsh Association of Motor Clubs, that has enabled our members to compete in events organised by members of those associations.
+As well as being affiliated to The Motor Sports Association, the Club has been for many years a member of the London Counties Association of Motor Clubs, the Association of Central Southern Motor Clubs, the Association of Eastern Motor Clubs and the Welsh Association of Motor Clubs.
 In December 2004, to conclude a century of motorsport, the Club co-promoted and ran the first single venue stage rally to be held at the Rockingham Motor Speedway- an event that ran until the closure of the Rockingham site in 2018 - with the 2018 Stages being the last ever competitive event at the Speedway.
-MCAC continues to promote stage rallying in the UK, including the popular Snetterton Stages, part of the MSN Circuit Rally Championship, and is currently working to run the first closed-roads stage rally in Hertfordshire in June of 2022.
+MCAC continues to promote stage rallying in the UK, including the popular Snetterton Stages, part of the MSN Circuit Rally Championship, and is currently working to run the first closed-roads stage rally in Hertfordshire in June 2022.

-In 2005, the Club held its Centenary Dinner/Awards Evening at the Royal Automobile Club in Pall Mall.

-Precied Excerpts taken from the Club's history written by Adrian L'Estrange and reproduced with the kind permission of Middlesex County Automobile Club Ltd.